By Stan V. Griep

 American Rose Society Consulting Master Rosarian – Rocky Mountain District

-In this article we will take a look at the fullness of blooms when it comes to rose bushes.
+In this article, we will take a look at the fullness of blooms when it comes to rose bushes.
 One attribute of roses that is often not thought about is how big or full a rose blossom will be.
-Roses of varying fullness each have their own appeal but knowing how full the rose you choose to grow will be means that you will have a better idea of what the rose blossoms on that rose bush will look like.
+Roses of varying fullness each have their own appeal but knowing how full the rose you choose to grow will mean that you will have a better idea of what the rose blossoms on that rose bush will look like.

 How to Measure Rose Blossom Fullness